:::

 6.1.4. adequate procedures and practices exist to monitor the performance of individual samplers with respect to adherence to the ISTA Rules and that provisions exist to cancel the authorisation of individual samplers who for any reason fail to meet the requirements of the Standard.

-6.1.5. it has a system for the authorisation of automatic samplers.
+6.1.5. it has a system for the approval of automatic samplers.

 6.1.6. adequate procedures and practices exist to monitor the performance of automatic samplers.